podlomar/stable-marriages/README.md

 import { Instance, StablePairings } from "stable-marriages";
 ```

 An instance of size (for example) 8 has 8 man on one side and 8 women on the other side.
 Men and women have numbers from 0 to 7.
-For instance of size 8 you need to provide two 8x8 matrices with all the preference lists, one matrix for men, one matrix for women.
-In each matrix an array on index `i` represents the preference list of man/women with number `i`.
+For an instance of size 8 you need to provide two 8x8 matrices with all the preference lists, one matrix for men, one matrix for women.
+In each matrix an array on index `i` represents the preference list of man/woman with number `i`.

 ```
 const instance = Instance.create(8, [